 LIDO 31 August

 LIDO festival made its debut last year and proved popular with London’s day festival crowd.
 It’s also notable for its eco credentials.
-This year it has moved from June to August due to issues with the ground.
-The now one-day event will see Maribou State headlining, with Kelis, Folamour, Theo Parrish, b2b, Moodymann and many others set to perform.
-For up to date information, check out the website Lido festival
+This year it has had to move from June to August due to issues with the ground.
+The new one-day event has a great lineup, with Maribou State headlining, plus Kelis, Folamour, Theo Parrish, b2b, Moodymann and many others set to perform.
+Added to the lineup are jazz musician and spoken-word artist Alabaster de Plume, the brilliant Kelly Lee Owens (DJ set), north London musicians MadMadMad and a whole host more.
+Lido festival

 Manchester Psych Fest 5 September